Ooma Review–The Good and Bad

 POTS Line Replacement with Ooma AirDial

-Replacing POTS (plain old telephone system) lines is a good idea because the old public switched telephone network infrastructure that supported those phones is going away.
+Replacing POTS (plain old telephone system) lines is a good idea because legacy copper-based phone infrastructure has been steadily transitioning toward newer technologies.

 If you have outdated alarms, safety phone lines, entry systems, or other emergency devices, Ooma offers a straightforward way to replace them with a centralized solution.
-The service includes all of the hardware you need to modernize your systems plus the phone service an failover options you need to actually be able to use them.
+The service includes the hardware you need to modernize your systems plus the phone service and failover options you need to actually be able to use them.

 Ooma AirDial is the hassle-free all-in-one solution for your life safety devices